Works ✏️ Vancouver

 Which leads me to the second and third reasons I write about demons and wizards, and fantasy worlds of darkness and light.

-2. When I was thirteen years old I was mesmerized by The Lord of the Rings.
+2. When I was 13 I was mesmerized by The Lord of the Rings.
 The beauty and terror of Tolkien’s epic struggle between good and evil was later magnified by the movies, where the orcs of my imagination became Uruk-hai birthing from within the inner membrane of my nightmares.
 These nightmares required a saviour, a Gandalf who falls into the Hellish Deep yet also rises, stronger for his harrowing journey.
 Gandalf the White.

-3. When I was 11 years old I went to a summer camp that was supposed to be all about the hero god Jesus.
-The counsellors professed to know all about Him, and all about angels, devils, and holy ghosts.
-I also wanted to know about Jesus, especially if He had something to do with fighting demons and orcs.
+I wanted to know about this Jesus, especially if He had something to do with fighting demons and orcs.
 Yet the counsellors also wanted to get to know the boys too, in the biblical sense.
 They found all kinds of ways to get us naked.
 It was all very confusing.
 And disillusioning.
 I didn’t want anything to do with their interpretation of theology.
 The counsellors were themselves the orcs.
+Whether they were Presbyterian or ecumenical, nominal or just needed a summer job, they had joined the Invisible Order of the Demon Priests.

 ✏️